threader/PC-Tuning/docs/research.md

         +0x281 QuantumReset : 6 ''
     ```

-    As you can see above, despite their importance, the game gets three times more CPU time than csrss, kernel & audio threads which can be problematic.
-If we use no foreground boost, all processes will get as much CPU time as each other (see below).
+    As you can see above, despite their importance, the game gets three times more CPU cycles than csrss, kernel & audio threads which can be problematic.
+If we use no foreground boost, all processes will get as much CPU cycles as each other (see below).
 The same result can be achieved with a fixed quantum because it automatically implies no foreground boost can be used

     **Valorant** (game)